neelborooah/agi/README.md

 #AGI

-This document contains the approach I am taking towards building an AGI system.
+This document contains the approach I am taking towards building an AGI system for my reference.
 I do not have experience in this field, but I am spending my time on it because I want to scratch an itch.

 ###Basic approach<sup>[1]</sup>:
 1. Build a system that can solve a game by learning the rules and optimizing for it.
 The system should be built on proper abstractions and not tied down to the details of the game.